jterrazz/42-hypertube/README.md

 ### Frontend
 Web app with server rendering made with NextJS (and ReactJS).

-### Others
+### File structure
-The root package.json is here to enforce linting rules on commits. `husky` calls `lint-stagged` for every javascript staged file.
+The root `package.json` is here to enforce linting rules on each commits. `husky` calls `lint-stagged` for every javascript staged file.

-The linting rules are composed of basic eslint checks and enforces the Prettier syntax.
+Linting is made with a mix of basic react/typescript `eslint` rules and the `prettier` syntax.

 ## Resources